 The Australian Great Ocean Road (B100) is one of the most incredible coastal drives in the world.
 It’s an outstanding coastal journey and one of the Australia’s most famous road-touring routes, with awe-inspiring limestone cliffs and incredible rock formations.
 It's one of the most scenic drives in the world.
 It was built by returned soldiers between 1919 and 1932 and is dedicated to those killed during World War I, making the road the world’s largest war memorial.

 The Great Ocean Road is recognised at the world's longest war memorial.
 Built by returning soldiers from 1919 - 1932, this 243km coastal route is dedicated to Australian comrades killed during WW1.
 Since its official opening in 1932, the Great Ocean Road has become an iconic international destination – offering spectacular experiences for millions of visitors every year.
-The spectacular Great Ocean Road is one of the world’s most beautiful and naturally maintained secrets!
-Experience and enjoy the breathtaking coastline.
+The spectacular Great Ocean Road is one of the world’s most beautiful and naturally maintained secrets.
+Along the way you'll experience and enjoy the breathtaking coastline.
 The area along the coast is full of stories about the early settlers, who were looking for riches or simply a new start.
 The stories you can read about as you are travelling along help you get a great understanding of what it must have felt like for the settlers and also how – sadly – how they dealt with the Aborigines they encountered.

+The drive is about 4 hours without any stop.
 The road encompasses miles of stunning views and the drive is definitely worth it.
 There are many excellent photo opportunities here.
 Don’t forget your camera!
 The Great Ocean Road is a fantastic drive, not only for the scenery but also for the winding cliff-top roads.
 Motoring enthusiasts travel the road for the sheer excitement of feeling the corners and having fun.
 Travel the Great Ocean Road and beyond for one of the world's most scenic coastal drives, and see the 12 Apostles, iconic surf breaks and waterfalls.
 Experience a diverse array of things to see and do in the region, from outdoor activities such as surfing, scuba diving and sea kayaking to arts, cultural and heritage attractions.
 Admire the stunning coastline on the Great Ocean Walk and enjoy fine dining, local winemakers and fresh produce along the way.

 The road is two lanes (one in each direction).
-The experience of using this road is very impressive.
-This road is very exciting and sometimes very exposed and unsecured driveway in innumerable twists and turns.
 There are virtually no overtaking lanes on the Great Ocean Road.
 Rather the road has turnouts for slower vehicles so if a faster vehicle catches up to you, be considerate and pull over at the next turn out.
 Frustration causes accidents, let faster vehicles past.
 If you catch up to a slower vehicle, stay back at a safe distance and wait for the other vehicle to pull over in the next slow vehicle turn out.
 Don't tailgate.
 The speed limit along the Great Ocean Road is 80km/h to 100km/h.
 In towns, the speed limit is 50km/h to 70km/h.
 Given the volume of traffic that can traverse the Great Ocean Road, especially weekends and holidays, don't assume that it will be a quick trip.
 Allow yourself plenty of time to see everything so that you may enjoy your drive.The Great Ocean Road is now a smartphone app.
 From the West Gate Bridge to the Tower Hill volcano past Warrnambool, travellers can tune in to a turn-by-turn guided audio tour of the scenic route on their iPhone.